transloadit/node-sdk/README.md

 ### Templates

-Templates are steps that can be reused.
+Templates are Steps that can be reused.
 [See example template code](examples/template_api.js).

 #### async createTemplate(params)